 the descent to Briancon.

 A panorama of the Casse Deserte.
 It is a crazy place.
-The
+The debris

-they might even get moving when dry.
+even get moving when dry.

 The Coppi / Bobet memorial along the Casse Deserte.